Michaelpalacce/Server/README.md

 - ADMIN_USERNAME and ADMIN_PASSWORD - in case of enabled security what are the password and the username
 - REQUEST_TIMEOUT - How much to keep requests active for in milliseconds
 - UPLOADS_DIR - where to put the temporary upload files
-- ENABLE_TERMINAL - 1 or 0 whether the terminal should be enabled
+- ENABLE_TERMINAL - 1 or 0 whether the terminal should be enabled ( CURRENTLY NOT WORKING )
 - ENABLE_SECURITY_HEADERS - 1 or 0 whether the security headers should be enabled or not ( hsts, Expect-CT, CSP, Content Type Options )
 - DEBUG - Whether to write logs on a debug level 1 or 0
 - USERS_DIR - Where the users should be stored.
 If empty then the os.tmpDir will be used, if === LOCAL_DIR then the project root will be used, otherwise parse it as an absolute path